klette/pyroutes/README.rst

 Why?
 -----
-I got tired of dealing with the same boring WSGI-stuff everytime I wanted to make a small web-utility in django, but I didn't want to go to far away from it, so I made this little thing to ease the work a bit.
+I got tired of dealing with the same boring WSGI stuff every time I wanted to make a small web-utility in django, but I didn't want to go to far away from it, so I made this little thing to ease the work a bit.